kesslern/kotbot/README.md

 ```

 ## TODO
-- Figure out how to make, configure, and run a distributable jar
-- Allow plugins to make HTTP requests
 - Read plugins from directories
-- Implement a basic weather plugin
 - Create NoSQL style database interface for plugins
 - Add JS and python shell with sandboxed environment